• Skip to primary navigation

 • Preheat air fryer to 390-400 degrees for 3 minutes.
 Most air fryers preset “air fryer” button is 390F to 400F degrees.

-• Spray or coat fish fillets with olive oil sprayer or mister or brush with olive oil.
+• Spray or coat fish fillets with olive oil in a sprayer or mister or brush with olive oil.
 (Not Pam aerosol vegetable cooking spray)

 • Sprinkle both sides of fillets with salt and if desired, pepper.